Battle of Totopotomoy Creek: Aftermath

 Federal casualties were 731 (679 killed and wounded, 52 captured), versus 1,593 (263 killed, 961 wounded, 369 missing/captured) Confederate.
 Confederate Col. Edward Willis, a popular former member of Stonewall Jackson's staff, was mortally wounded during Ramseur's ill-considered assault.
 Confederate Brig.
 Gen. James B. Terrill was also killed at Bethesda Church.

 Of more concern to Lee than Early's failed attack was intelligence he received that reinforcements were heading Grant's way.
 Just as Hoke's division was leaving Bermuda Hundred, the 16,000 men of Maj.
 Gen. William F. "Baldy" Smith's XVIII Corps were withdrawn from Butler's Army of the James at Grant's request and they were moving down the James River and up the York to the Pamunkey.
-If Smith moved due west from White House Landing to Cold Harbor, 3 miles southeast of Bethesda Church and Grant's left flank, the extended Federal line would be too far south for the Confederate right to contain it.
+If Smith moved due west from White House Landing to Cold Harbor, 3 miles southeast of Bethesda Church and Grant's left flank, the extended Union line would be too far south for the Confederate right to contain it.
 Lee sent his cavalry under Maj.
 Gen. Fitzhugh Lee to secure the crossroads at Cold Harbor.

 On May 31 Hancock's II Corps again crossed Totopotomoy Creek, but found that the Confederate defense line stood well behind the actual creek bed.
 Grant realized that the strength of the Confederate position meant another stalemate was at hand.
 He began shifting his army southward toward Cold Harbor on the night of May 31.